Stephanie Styles: Career

 In 2003 Styles was cast as Louisa von Trapp in the national tour of The Sound of Music.
 In 2006 she starred as The Rose in The Little Prince at the New York City Opera.

 In 2014, Styles was cast as Katherine Plumber in Disney's first North American Tour of Newsies.
 She left the tour along with co-star Dan DeLuca in 2015.

 In 2016, Styles appeared as Suz Miller in Jenny Rachel Weiner's Kingdom Come at Roundabout Underground’s Black Box Theatre.
 In 2017, she portrayed Princess Ann opposite Drew Gehling in the musical Roman Holiday at the Golden Gate Theatre in San Francisco, California.

 Styles made her Broadway debut as Lois Lane/Bianca in the Roundabout Theatre Company's 2019 revival of Cole Porter's musical comedy Kiss Me, Kate on March 14, 2019, starring opposite Kelli O'Hara, Will Chase, and Corbin Bleu.

 On television, she has appeared in recurring roles on Zoey's Extraordinary Playlist and Loot.
+In 2026, Styles voiced Meg Giry in Erin A. Craig's audiobook Our Strange Duet (2026), a new reimagining and followup to Andrew Lloyd Webber's musical The Phantom of the Opera.